zw4315/FYP/README.md

 # FYP-Image Completion Using MASK_RCNN and GLCIC
 ## Introduction
-This repository includes the code for my final year project, using Mask-RCNN [Jiaming He et. al. 2018] and GLCIC [ Iizuka et. al. 2017] to remove unwanted object from image with automatic mask proposal.
+This repository includes the code for my final year project, using Mask-RCNN [Jiaming He et. al. 2018] and GLCIC [ Iizuka et. al. 2017] to remove unwanted objects from image with automatic mask proposal.

 **Part of the code is borrowed from otenim's implementation of GICIC and matterport's implementation of Mask-RCNN, great aprreciation to these works.
 It is highly recommended to run this project in colab environment with GPU notbook becasue most of dependencies are pre-installed in colab.
 Alternatively, spyder or command line are all possible options.**